COMP1100-PAL/comp1100-pal.github.io/_posts/2017-09-18-implementing-helper-functions.md

 # Warming up to Order Some Good Stuff
-So you understand Steven's functions, and have a bit more knowledge of the sharemarket than you might have expected.
+So you understand Katya's functions, and have a bit more knowledge of the sharemarket than you might have expected.
 Now it's time to start thinking about functions that will be useful in completing `makeOrders`!

 Now your heuristic is up to you, and should certainl be your own creation.
 However, there are many functions which could be **very** useful for a variety of heuristics.